Puahi's Polynesian Dance Co.

 About

-Puahi's Polynesian Dance Co. offers classes and workshops in Hula dance, Tahitian dance, and other Polynesian dances, along with cultural studies.
-The program also provides performances for special events.
+Puahi's Polynesian Dance Co. offers classes and workshops in Hula dance, Tahitian dance, and other Polynesian dances.
+The program also includes cultural studies related to Hawaiian and Tahitian culture and offers performances for special events.

 • Schedule: Class options Monday–Thursday evenings and Saturday mornings and early afternoons